eddyson-de/tapestry-extensions/README.md

 # Tapestry Extensions

 Collection of useful(?) components and mixins for Apache Tapestry.
+Disclaimer: Some may not be ready for production.
+Use at your own risk.

 ## General Usage
 * Add the dependency to you `build.gradle`.